-In general, an operating system is supported as a guest of z/VM only where support has been announced for that operating system to run in basic mode or in an LPAR.
+In general, an operating system is supported as a guest of z/VM only where support has been announced for that operating system to run on the server.
 For example, if an operating system is not supported to run in a Linux-Only LPAR, that operating system is not supported as a guest of z/VM running in a Linux-Only LPAR.

 This section is not intended to completely cover the complex issues involved in hardware support.
-For server considerations, see Appendix A, "IBM servers supported by z/VM," on page 87.
+For server considerations, see Appendix A, "IBM servers supported by z/VM," on page 75.